 We all know that guy in the shop.
-You know, the guy with $30,000 dollars’ worth of tools and a tool chest with pneumatic wheels.
+You know, the guy with $30,000’ worth of tools and a tool chest with pneumatic wheels.
 A monster set.
 Not the guy to borrow a tool from.
 So do you really need all that to be a respected diesel tech?

-Not everything Snap On tool ever made is overpriced.
-There are some things I think that can make you job easier that are not priced in to the atmosphere.
-The point I am making is that there are acceptable alternatives that can be purchased at a much lower priced and you can have a lot of success with.
+Not everything Snap-On tools ever made is overpriced.
+I think some things can make your job easier that is not priced into the atmosphere.
+The point I am making is that there are acceptable alternatives that can be purchased at a much lower-priced and you can have a lot of success with them.

 That title makes me sick 🤮.
 COME ON!
-This is so ridicules.
-I have heard Snap On guys try to sell to new guys by saying that “when you own Snap On tools that you are taken more seriously, and you are able to get a job because they know you are a professional. “
+This is so ridiculous.
+I have heard Snap-On guys try to sell to new guys by saying that “when you own Snap-On tools, you are taken more seriously, and you can get a job because they know you are a professional. “

 This is a joke.
 And it’s not a funny one.
 Some of the best mechanics I ever knew worked out of Roll Carts like these.
 The box does not make the mechanic.
 The mechanic makes the mechanic.
-If you have passion and a good attitude then you will get good jobs and respect of you peer techs.
+If you have the passion and a good attitude, you will get good jobs and respect your peer techs.

-Techs with more experience are skeptical anytime a new guy comes in and it almost becomes a running joke how much the Snap On guy has taken people for over the years.
-You don’t need the most expensive tools to be a good mechanic or to prove anything to someone else.
+Techs with more experience are skeptical anytime a new guy comes in, and it almost becomes a running joke how much the Snap-On guy has taken people for over the years.
+You don’t need the most expensive tools to be a good mechanic or prove anything to someone else.

 The rolling Rent-A-Center

-I was talking with some friends of mine and we began to talk tools.
+I was talking with some friends of mine, and we began to talk about tools.
 All of these guys had over 10 years working on diesels.
 We talked about the tool regret you have when your first break in and get a job.

-I mean $60 bucks a week sounds a lot better than $240 a month.
+I mean, $60 bucks a week sounds a lot better than $240 a month.
 They make overpaying easy.
-You just sign up and run that card every Friday.
+You sign up and run that card every Friday.
 This is not a good financial decision for anyone.

 - The Flank Drive Plus wrenches do not slip very easily.
-They will slip with enough force but, they hold up a little longer.
+They will slip with enough force, but they hold up a little longer.
 Other bands have imitated this with success, so you don’t have to buy these for that benefit.
-I will mention that this set is very expensive.
-Check the price on amazon here.
-Remember those are not off the truck but I find the price to be similar.
+I will mention that this set is costly.
+Check the price on Amazon here.
+Remember, those are not off the truck, but I find the price to be similar.

-- Something I usually recommend buying from Snap On in their drill bits and punches.
-While they are still very expensive compared to others, they will usually replace them when they get worn down.
+- Something I usually recommend buying from Snap-On in their drill bits and punches.
+While they are still very expensive than others, they will usually replace them when they get worn down.

-I say that with a grain of salt 🧂.
-Because the Snap On guy is not always happy to replace your stuff.
-Especially when you didn’t buy it from him originally.
-I don’t think that this is Snap On policy but they are pretty difficult to deal with at times.
-Like I said depending on you
+I say that with a grain of salt 🧂because the Snap-On guy is not always happy to replace your stuff.
+Especially when you didn’t buy it from him originally, I don’t think that this is Snap On policy, but they are pretty difficult to deal with.
+Like I said, depending on you.

 But this is cool because they are literally made to wear.
-I mean how long does a drill but last if you use it often?
-If they break the driver (if he is cool) will just pop you out a new one.
+I mean, how long does a drill but last if you use it often?
+If they break, the driver (if he is cool) will pop you out a new one.

 This is also not always the case as well.
-Some companies will make you mail the broken or worn part into them and they ship you a new one.
+Some companies will make you mail the broken or worn part to them, and they ship you a new one.
 That is what Husky did to me.
-They are actually owned by Stanley. (go figure) and they won’t always replace your tool down at your local Home Depot.
+Stanley actually owns them. (go figure) and they won’t always replace your tool down at your local Home Depot.

 I have not found that to be the case with Loews.
 I have never been denied a replacement there.
 They are always helpful and allow me to get a direct replacement.